-Because $p - \text{value} = 0.0113 < 0.05 = \alpha$ , we reject the null hypothesis in favour of the alternative hypothesis.
+Because $p-{ m value}=0.0113 < 0.05=lpha$ , we reject the null hypothesis in favour of the alternative hypothesis.
 At the 5\% significance level, there is enough evidence to suggest that the number of hours volunteered and the type of volunteer are dependent.

 - 1. The null hypothesis is the claim that the variables are independent.
 That is, there is no relationship between the number of hours volunteered and the type of volunteer. - 2.
 The alternative hypothesis is the claim that the variables are dependent.
 That is, there is a relationship between the number of hours volunteered and the type of volunteer. - 3.
-Keep all of the decimals throughout the calculation (i.e. in the calculation of the $\chi^2$ -score) to avoid any round-off error in the calculation of the p value.
-This ensures that we get the most accurate value for the p - value.
+Keep all of the decimals throughout the calculation (i.e. in the calculation of the $\chi^2$ -score) to avoid any round-off error in the calculation of the $p-\mathrm{value}$ .
+This ensures that we get the

-4. The p - value of 0.0113 is a small probability compared to the significance level, and so is unlikely to happen assuming the null hypothesis is true.
+4. The p-value of 0.0113 is a small probability compared to the significance level, and so is unlikely to happen assuming the null hypothesis is true.
 This suggests that the assumption that the null hypothesis is true is most likely incorrect, and so the conclusion of the test is to reject the null hypothesis in favour of the alternative hypothesis.
 In other words, the two variables are dependent.